 Part 2 looks at how we are working with bar owners to improve protection for the girls.

-Part 3 shows how we're creating nursery spaces for sex worker's children so the mothers can attend training.
+Part 3 shows how we're creating nursery spaces for exploited girls' children so the mothers can attend training.

-Part 4 reveals how vocational skills training is helping girls to escape sex work.
+Part 4 reveals how vocational skills training is helping girls to escape sexual exploitation.

 Part 5 focuses on how girls are setting up successful businesses and thriving thanks to the project.